19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 [5/2008]

-(4A) Compensation deposited in respect of an accident resulting in the permanent incapacity of an employee who, before the payment of such compensation is made, becomes mentally incapacitated may be payable to —
+(4A) Compensation deposited in respect of an accident resulting in the permanent incapacity of an employee who, before the payment of such compensation is made, becomes a person who lacks capacity within the meaning of the Mental Capacity Act may be payable to —

-(a) any one or more of the dependants of the employee; or
+(a) any one or more of the dependants of the employee;

+[Act 16 of 2016 wef 10/06/2016]

+(b) a donee of a lasting power of attorney which is granted by the employee under the Mental Capacity Act, and under which the employee confers on the donee authority to receive such payment; or

+[Act 16 of 2016 wef 10/06/2016]

-(b) any deputy appointed or deemed to be appointed for the employee by the High Court under the Mental Capacity Act 2008 with power to receive such payment.
+(c) a deputy who is appointed or deemed to be appointed for the employee by the court under the Mental Capacity Act, and who is conferred power to receive such payment.

-[5/2008]

-[21/2008 wef 01/03/2010]
+[Act 16 of 2016 wef 10/06/2016]

+[Act 16 of 2016 wef 10/06/2016]

 (5) Where any lump sum deposited with the Commissioner is payable to a person who is under any legal disability or in any other case where the Commissioner considers it desirable to do so, the Commissioner may, in his discretion, order such sum to be invested, applied or otherwise dealt with for the benefit of that person in such manner and for such period as the Commissioner may determine.